SAP-samples/cloud-sdk-team-calendar/exercises/03-s4-read-request.md

 > ### Where is the data coming from?
 >
 > Go back to the [.env](../.env) file.
 It is used to set the _destinations_ environment variable, that provides technical information on remote systems we want to connect to (SAP S/4HANA and SAP SuccessFactors in our case).
 > One of the destinations described here, has the name _S4HANA_.
 By executing your request and passing a `destinationName` you are implicitly using the technical information from the environment variable.
+If you want to find out more about the destination concept have a look at our [documentation](https://sap.github.io/cloud-sdk/docs/js/features/connectivity/destination#referencing-destinations-by-name).

 ## Next step: [Create a write request to SAP S/4HANA](04-s4-write-request.md)